 Money is awesome because you can trade it for cool stuff.
 One time I traded money for butterbeer, and it was awesome!
-Then the person to whom you traded it can trade it for other cool stuff.
+Then the person to whom you trade money can trade it for other cool stuff.

 Most of the stuff we trade our money for will be gone.
 We’ll eat it, drink it, break it, or just get tired of it and throw it away or donate it.

-Treat them both with care.
-You can use money to buy experiences, the memories of which will last forever.
-Then later you can invest more time into quality time with the person with whom you lived the experience, and you can relive it.
+Treat both time and money with care.
+You can use the money to buy experiences, the memories of which will last forever.
+Later, you can invest more time into quality time with the person with whom you lived the experience, and you can relive it.
 We call that time well spent.

 Employers think the biggest carrot they have to offer is more money.
 I was giving two weeks’ notice for a job several years ago.
-I told the manager I wanted to work from home and didn’t like the mandatory 60-hour work weeks.
+As I told the manager, I wanted to work from home, and I didn’t like the mandatory 60-hour workweeks.